mappum/blockchain-spv/README.md

 // create blockchain
 var Blockchain = require('blockchain-spv')
 var chain = new Blockchain(params, db)

+// wait for the blockchain to be ready chain.on('ready', function () {
+  // use the blockchain
+}
 ```

 `Blockchain` stores and verifies block headers, and does SPV (lite client) verification.
 It is compatible with Bitcoin and Bitcoin-derived blockchains.